sattwik742/sattwik742/README.md

 ## About Me

 Hello!
-I'm [Your Name], a passionate developer with a keen interest in [Your Interests].
+I'm [Sattwik Sinha Mahapatra], a passionate developer with a keen interest in [Linux, Web Development and UI developer].
 I love building innovative solutions and continuously learning new technologies to enhance my skill set.

 - 🌱 I’m currently learning [Current Learning Focus]
 - 👯 I’m looking to collaborate on [Project/Type of Projects]